 I firmly believe that our competitive advantage in this rapidly changing and challenging world is the fact that you continue to choose to remain members of APPA, actively engage in our programs, and faithfully utilize our products and services.
 These are difficult and trying economic times.
 The decisions you face and the priorities you make must be strategic.
 We are pleased to be part of your strategy for your individual professional development and continuous institutional improvement.

 Therefore, we appreciate the value you place on your membership in APPA and in our professional development programs, targeted publications, and meaningful recognition language labs, theaters, corridors.
-Use it where you want peace and quiet.
-And where you need durability.

 Think of wall carpet for board rooms,